 Overview

-Aisha earned a bachelor’s degree from The City College of New York, where she majored in Anthropology and minored in Women’s and Gender Studies.
-She graduated as valedictorian of the Colin Powell School.
+Aisha earned a bachelor’s degree from The City College of New York (CUNY), where she majored in Anthropology and minored in Women’s and Gender Studies.
+She graduated as valedictorian of the Colin Powell School and was a Mellon-Mays Undergraduate Fellow.
 Prior to beginning her Ph.D., she served as a Fulbright ETA Scholar and the Fulbright Canarias Culture and Pedagogy Mentor in the Canary Islands, Spain.